-The clergy is the area of the Temple that deals specifically with the spritiual well-being of the community as a whole.
+The clergy is the area of the Temple that deals specifically with the spiritual well-being of the community as a whole.
 The clergy are not spiritual authorities, but they are entrusted with helping guide people along their Jedi journeys.

 As a non-profit religious organisation TotJO has the ability to licence and ordain ministers to serve in a clerical capacity.
-All Ministers can officiate weddings and conduct other religious ceremonies.
-Both licenses and ordinations are Legal in every state in the USA and may be in foreign countries (check with your local civil authorities for guidelines).
+All ministers can officiate weddings and conduct other religious ceremonies.
+Both licenses and ordinations are legal in every state in the USA and may be in foreign countries (check with your local civil authorities for guidelines).

-To become a Minister of the Force you must be Licensed or Ordained by TotJO; it is not a Certificate that makes you a minister but our records on file.
+To become a Minister of the Force you must be licensed or ordained by TotJO; it is not a certificate that makes you a minister but our records on file.